-Office hours are 8:00 a.m. until 4:30 p.m.
+Office hours are 7:30a.m. until 4:30p.m.
 Offices are closed on Saturday and Sunday except by appointment.

-You may also reach any employee by e-mail: first.last@dmschools.org
+Employees may also be reached e-mail: first.last@dmschools.org

 When teachers need specialized assistance in working with curriculum and other related instructional areas, Central Office personnel are available to assist.
 Please contact them through DMPS email, whenever you believe they can be of assistance.